edm-ms/poc/file-download-webapp/README.md

 > <img src="./Images/page-view.png" width="700">

-### Variables
+### Variables/App Settings
----

 The following variables can be configured from the Azure Portal.

 Variable | Description | Default Value
 -------- |------------ | -------------
-SITE_TITLE | Title of site displayed on webpage | Corporate File Download WEBSITE_RUN_FROM_PACKAGE | URL of zip file for App Service to run | https://github.com/edm-ms/poc/raw/main/file-download-webapp/site.zip
+SITE_COMPANY_NAME | Name of the company to be displayed in the Browser title | Company Name SITE_TITLE | Title of site displayed on webpage | Corporate File Download SITE_ICON | The favicon | <https://picsum.photos/200>
+SITE_LOGO | Then brand image | <https://picsum.photos/200>
+SITE_COPYRIGHT | Title of site displayed on webpage | &copy; 2021 Company Name, Incorporated.
+All Rights Reserved.
+WEBSITE_RUN_FROM_PACKAGE | URL of zip file for App Service to run | <https://github.com/edm-ms/poc/raw/main/file-download-webapp/site.zip>
 AZURE_STORAGE_CONNECTION_STRING | Connection string for Azure Storage account |  generated at deployment AZURE_STORAGE_SAS_TOKEN_DURATION | Duration download link is valid in minutes | 15
 AZURE_STORAGE_CONTAINER | Storage container where files are located | iso